netdata/developer-relations/engagement-handbook.md

 ## Keep the user in the loop

-1. Keep customers up to date, even if their issue hasn’t been resolved.
+1. We strive to keep the users up to date, even if their issue has not be resolved.
-2. When it’s possible do the work for them.
+2. When it's possible, it's better to do the work for them.
-   1. e.g Open the GitHub issue instead of asking them to open one.
+   1. e.g We should open the GitHub issue in case we find a bug during the debugging of a user's issue.
-3. Make sure you circle back to the user every few days, so that they know they haven’t been forgotten.
+3. We ensure that we circle back to the user every few days, so that they know that we haven't forgotten about their issue.
-4. Even if the bug hasn’t yet been picked up, just let them know that it’s under consideration but due to changing priorities, it has been delayed.
-The user wants honesty and usually, the user is not irrational.
+4. Even if we haven't got the time to pick up the bug, we should let the user know.
+We work in an industry where the rapid change of priorities is to be expected.
+Transparency again is key.

 # Example answers to common situations